livewire/docs/pages/quickstart.md

 </div>
 </div>

-Let's replace the Livewire view with some text so we can see something tangible in the browser.
+Let's add some text to the view so we can see something tangible in the browser.

 <div title="Component">
 <div title="Component__view">